Question

 Technical

-Perfect for technical or analytical roles where you fine-tuned multiple systems or processes for optimal performance
+Ideal for technical contexts where you've fine-tuned multiple systems, processes, or parameters for optimal performance

 Navigated